Education

 music + words + acting + dance + visual art!

 Students learn what opera is and look behind the curtain at opera productions: learning about the scenic, costume, and lighting components of opera.
 They also hear about different voice types (soprano, mezzo, tenor and baritone) and how opera singers train their voices to make them louder, stronger and faster – just like an athlete.
-Lastly, the opera-singing presenter performs selections of operatic classics – but they need help to perform the songs!
+Students hear about a groundbreaking Baltimore opera singer that stood up for what was right, soprano Anne Wiggins Brown, even hearing her signature song.
+Throughout the show, the opera-singing presenter performs selections of operatic classics – but they always need help to perform the songs!
 Students join our artist onstage to become a part of the 'opera team' right then and there.
+The message is clear:

 Whatever you love to do, find your team…